+This free audio lesson is on Spanish accents and emphasis.
 Understanding where to put the emphasis in a word can be as difficult as sounding out the word itself.
 Fortunately, Spanish makes it easy for you.
 When a word is stressed on an irregular syllable, an accent mark will appear above the stressed vowel.

-Accent marks look like this:
+Spanish accent marks look like this:

 á é í ó ú